 One of the biggest things people need to improve when brushing their teeth is brushing too hard.
 Harder is not better since brushing too will gradually wear away your enamel and make your teeth even more likely to be sensitive.
 In winter, your teeth may be especially sensitive when exposed to cold air.
 Make a point to switch to a soft-bristled brush, gently brush gently (especially around your gums), and use sensitive-teeth toothpaste.

-Hydrate, hydrate, and hydrate
+Hydrate, Hydrate, and Hydrate

-Drinking lots of water during the summer months is important because you’ll sweat outside.
+Drinking lots of water during summer is important because you’ll sweat outside.
 Drinking lots of water is just as important in the winter because heated air indoors tends to dry your mouth — especially overnight.
 When your mouth is too dry, it allows more harmful bacteria to develop than usual.
 Drinking water will keep your mouth moist to keep those bacteria at bay.
 The fluoride in the water will also help prevent tooth decay and cavities.

 People are washing their hands more often than usual this year to try and keep community transmission of the coronavirus at bay.
 There’s another particularly good tooth-related reason to wash your hands even more than usual in the winter months.
-Cold sores that develop around your mouth often flare up in the winter, and they’ll be even more painful for the next few months when exposed to cold air.
+Cold sores that develop around your mouth flare up in the winter, and they’ll be even more painful for the next few months when exposed to cold air.
 Washing your hands will help keep those cold sores and other nasty viruses and bugs away from you and your loved ones.

 Enjoy the winter months to come.
 As we all navigate restrictions related to the coronavirus and the COVID-19 pandemic, our dentist in Saddle Ridge will communicate with you about how to ensure your oral health and how to manage any necessary treatment while balancing risks of community transmission with the importance of timely treatment at our dental clinic near you.